iterorganization/IMAS-Python/docs/source/intro.rst

     >>> core_profiles.profiles_1d[0].grid.rho_tor_norm = [0, 0.5, 1.0]
     >>> core_profiles.profiles_1d[0].j_tor = [0, 0, 0]

-As you can see in the example above, IMASPy automatically checks the data you try to assign to an IDS with the data type specified in the Data Dictionary.
+As you can see in the example above, imas-python automatically checks the data you try to assign to an IDS with the data type specified in the Data Dictionary.
 When possible, your data is automatically converted to the expected type.
 You will get an error message if this is not possible: